EvotecIT/PSWriteHTML/readme.md

   - Fix for New-HTMLListItem to support multiple Texts

 - 0.0.33 - 2019.05.28
-  - New-HTMLTable - Sorting orderd for DateTime (added by ferwe/Ferdi Weiner)
+  - New-HTMLTable - Sorting ordered for DateTime - PR by Ferdi Weiner (ferwe)
   - Removed New-HTMLChart temporary as it will be rebuilt

 ## Advantages over ReportHTML: